jc-gh25/home-agent-lab/runs/README.md

 v2.1 was created to add per-run configuration resolution and presets, duplicate-run-tag protection, pre-flight checks, richer LM Studio provenance capture, and client-observed timing fields.
 It retains the v2.0 run-header, JSONL sidecar, context-budget, loop-control, and optional shared-note approach.

+The shared note is defined in the user promptt, authored in visible model output, and selected, retained, and reinjected by a deterministic harness rule.
+It is therefore an explicit memory intervention rather than an independent source of truth.

 The v2.1 pipe has been locally smoke-tested for safe API-key redaction, baseline logging, shared-note capture and reinjection, and stream-outcome labeling.
 These checks verify the instrument's basic plumbing.

 The v2.1 heater series — the baseline, the matched shared-note comparison, and the instruction-only arm — has completed: